 There are more than just a few articles on the internet that tell you the best time to post on Facebook.

-Interestingly, each of these guides conflicts with each other.
-Moreover, these articles contradict with my analysis as well.
+Interestingly, each of these guides conflicts with each others.
+Moreover, these articles contradict my analysis as well.

 Brace yourself, this may not be what you want to hear, but the best time to post on Facebook depends on your business and your audience.

 Yes!
 It is true!
 There is not one time where you can expect to get traffic on your Facebook.
 It might not be the easiest thing to digest, but it is true.